streamlit/streamlit/docs/getting_started.md

 ## Record a screencast

-After you've built a Streamlit report, it's easy to share.
-With screencast, you can record your interactions as you move through a report and add a voice over to explain what you're doing.
-When you're finished, you can stop the recording, save it and share it.
+After you've built a Streamlit app, you may want to discuss some of it with co-workers over email or Slack, or share it with the world on Twitter.
+A great way to do that is with Streamlit's built-in screencast recorder.
+With screencast, you can stop record, save, and share with a few clicks.

-To start a screencast, locate the menu in the upper right corner of your report (**☰**), select **Record a screencast**, and follow the prompts.
-Before the recording starts, you'll see a countdown -- this means it's showtime.
+To start a screencast, locate the menu in the upper right corner of your app (**☰**), select **Record a screencast**, and follow the prompts.
+Before the recording starts, you'll see a countdown — this means it's showtime.

 To stop your screencast, go back to the menu (**☰**) and select **Stop recording** (or hit the **ESC** key).
 Follow the prompts to preview your recording and save it to disk.
-That's it, you're ready to share your Streamlit report.
+That's it, you're ready to share your Streamlit app.

 ```eval_rst
 .. image:: ./media/screenshare.gif